 Determine Feeding Frequency

-Both calculation methods prove useful when to formulating a raw diet for an adult dog.ย The first step to creating a raw diet for a dog is to calculate how much food the dog will need to consume in a day.
+There is more than one way to calculate an adult dog’s estimated daily intake.
+Calculating daily intake via calorie requirements can prove useful when formulating a raw diet for an adult dog.
+The first step to creating a raw diet is to calculate how much food the dog will need to consume in a day.

 Calculate Calories

-To get an accurate figure of how many calories the dog needs to consume per day is to calculate daily energy requirements (DER).
-The DER is an accurate way to determine how many calories the dog needs to consume in a day to maintain energy and biological functions.
+Calculating the daily energy requirements (DER) will give an estimate of how many calories a dog needs to consume per day.
+The DER is an accurate way to determine how many calories a dog needs to support activity level and biological functions.

 Determine Feeding Frequency

-Adult dog can be fed once or multiple times a day.
+Adult dogs can be fed once or multiple times a day.
 Feeding frequency should be determined based on the dog’s individual needs.

 Once an estimated daily intake is calculated, the amount of muscle meat, raw meaty bones, organs, and plant ingredients can be estimated using raw diet ratio guidelines to complete recommended allowances for essential nutrients.